-423740, Refrigeration Equipment and Supplies Merchant Wholesalers (lockers, refrigerated, merchant wholesalers) Example: Product Delivery Lockers retail and e-commerce ((1) Jeff, Shannon)
+423740, Refrigeration Equipment and Supplies Merchant Wholesalers (lockers, refrigerated, merchant wholesalers) Example: Product Delivery Lockers retail and ecommerce

 44 RETAIL TRADE

 For the purposes of this manual, the following descriptions apply only to those items which can be classified as Personal Property.
 The designated life does not apply to Real Property or fixtures which have been converted to Real Property.